jsstrn/intro-to-coding/README.md

 - a laptop with a decent Internet connection
 - a web browser (Chrome or Firefox)
 - a Codepen account (you'll have to create one [here](https://codepen.io)
+- participate in the course (answer questions, ask questions, don't just watch; try out the activities)

 ## The internet and the world wide web